Skip to main content

 1. You should ensure that nobody else has access to your electronic information systems (e-mail and IT system);

-2. You should send electronic communication by secure channels (having verified the detail of the recipient);
+2. You should send electronic communication containing confidential information by secure channels (having verified the detail of the recipient);

 3. You should keep records made by hand in a secure place (e.g. notebooks);

-4. You should only discuss information with appropriate people in safe environments.
+4. You should only discuss the information with people and in environments that are appropriate.

 2. Rights of Access to Information about a Data Subject